 If you’re heading the other direction, how to get from Bangkok to Siem Reap.
 And if you’re planning on going in either direction overland, check out our blog post about crossing the Poipet/Aranyaprathet border.

-Bangkok Airways used to have the only flights between Siem Reap and Bangkok, and the outrageously high price of tickets made a good argument for why competition is necessary in the world of airlines.
-These days the prices are a lot lower, with one-way flights at less than $100.
+Bangkok Airways offer one-way flights at less than $100.
 They offer a 20kg baggage allowance, but if you sign up with their frequent flyer club they will automatically give you an extra 10kg.
 Another nice perk is that there’s an airline lounge for all passengers, not just those in business class.

 Malaysia-based LCC Air Asia has daily flights between Siem Reap and Bangkok that are usually the cheapest option available.
 You can find one-way flights on this route for as little as $60 if you book in advance.
 Flights arrive at Bangkok’s DMK airport and you’ll pay extra for baggage.

-Local airline Cambodia Angkor Air also flies the Siem Reap to Bangkok route and generally offer the lowest prices for flights that aren’t booked months in advance.
+Local airline Cambodia Angkor Air also flies the Siem Reap to Bangkok route and generally offer the lowest prices for flights that are booked on short notice.
 Tickets include 20 kgs of luggage and they fly into the main Suvarnabhumi Airport.
 One-way flight start at $60 but they are less reliable than the other airlines.
 Read our full review of Cambodia Angkor Air.

 Thai Smile, a low-cost carrier owned by Thai Airways, offers cheap flights that, unlike other LCCs, fly into the main Suvarnabhumi Airport and include 20kg of luggage.
 Ticket prices start at $64 and are less expensive if you book them directly from the Thai Smile website.